Please note that exisiting landline phone services are not being ‘switched off’ in nbn Sky Muster and nbn Fixed Wireless mapped areas.

 What is the cost of the VoIP hardware?

 Most households already have a couple of cordless phones connected to their copper land line.
-You can re-deploy this phone system, by connecting it to a suitable VoIP router or router + ATA in lieu of the phone line.
+You can re-use this phone system, by connecting it to a suitable VoIP router or router + ATA in lieu of the phone line.

 Contact your RSP (or VSP) for the one off cost of providing the necessary VoIP hardware.
 Typically this cost is ~ $50-$150.

-The diagram shows a Netcomm Wireless NF5 router as used by SkyMesh.
+The diagram shows a Netcomm Wireless NF5 router as used by the provider SkyMesh.
 This VoIP WIFI router provides an analogue VoIP port for your phone or cordless phone, 4 x 10/100 LAN ports and a USB port.

 - NetComm NF5 Wireless N Router with VoIP – $105.00 (SkyMesh VoIP hardware cost)